voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

     .. tab:: Video classification

-        This example trains a Flash video classification model on a FiftyOne dataset with |Classifications| ground truth labels.
+        This example trains a Flash video classification task on a FiftyOne dataset with |Classifications| ground truth labels.

         .. code-block:: python